library(dplyr)

 # Subset of the dataframe

-new_df2 <- new_df[,c(3:165)]
+<- new_df[,c(3:165)]

 # Fitting a linear regression model

-full_model2 <- lm(binary_wealth ~ ., data = new_df2)
+<- lm(binary_wealth ~ ., data = new_df2) full_model2

 We then perform stepwise selection based on BIC criterion to narrow down the number of variables from 150+ to around 15-20.
 K refers to the number of degrees of freedom used for the penalty, or in other words, how selective the criterion will be when including a variable in the model.

-stepwise_model2 <- stepAIC(full_model2, direction = "both", trace = FALSE, k = log(nrow(new_df2)))
+<- stepAIC(full_model2, direction = "both", trace = FALSE, k = log(nrow(new_df2))) stepwise_model2

-Figure 8.3 is an illustrative example showing how a basic backwards model selection would work.
+Figure 9.3 is an illustrative example showing how a basic backwards model selection would work.
 Forward stepwise selection is the same in reverse, it starts with the null model and adds the most significant variables until the stopping criterion is reached.
 Since we are running a stepwise model it uses both forward and backward steps to iteratively add and remove variables until no further changes need to be made to the model.

 We can then view the selected geospatial variables which we will use in our cursory model.